Tresjs/cientos/docs/guide/migration-guide.md

 # Migration Guide from v3

-This guide is intended to help you migrate from v3 to the newest versions of TresJS 🤩✨.
+This guide is intended to help you migrate from v3 to the newest version of Cientos 🤩✨.

 ::: code-group